Spinnernicholas/CogVLM/README.md

   - `assistant_name` (str, optional): Name tag for the assistant in the current turn.
 Defaults to `'ASSISTANT'`.
 - **Returns:**
   - `tuple`: `(response, history)`
-    - `response` (str): The generated text response from the model.
+    - `response` (str): The generated text response from the model, or an error message on failure.
-    - `history` (list): The updated conversation history including the latest query and response.
+    - `history` (list): The updated conversation history including the latest query and response (or the history before the failed turn).
 - **Notes:**
   - Handles image loading and preprocessing if `images` are provided.
   - Formats the input prompt including system prompt, history, and current query.